hirosystems/ordhook/docs/how-to-guides/how-to-explore-ordinal-activities.md

 `ordhook scan blocks 767430 767753 --post-to=http://localhost:3000/api/events --config-path=./Ordhook.toml`

-The above command uses chainhook to create a predicate ordinal theory where one of the inscriptions is created and posts the events to `http://localhost:3000/api/events`.
+The above command uses Ordhook to create a predicate ordinal theory where one of the inscriptions is created and posts the events to `http://localhost:3000/api/events`.

 You can update the above command to scan between block heights and post events to the local server.